Elizabethtown College: Continuing education

 Over 50 years, the college's adult program evolved into what is known today as the School of Graduate and Professional Studies (SGPS).
 The school offers graduate degree programs, including Master of Business Administration, Curriculum and Instruction, and Master of Music Education.

 Honors program

 Established in 1999, the Elizabethtown College Honors Program is a member of the National Collegiate Honors Council.
 The Honors Program was founded with an endowment gift from The Hershey Company.

 Student life

 The Office of Student Activities (OSA) serves as a co-curricular educator and facilitator in creating a social environment, such as through its T.G.I.S. and Student Involvement Fairs.

 Elizabethtown offers student-run media that include a newspaper—The Etownian; a literary magazine—Fine Print; a television station—ECTV-40; a radio station—WWEC 88.3 FM; and a yearbook—the Conestogan.
 Elizabethtown is affiliated with the Brethren Colleges Abroad (BCA) program, which allows students to study abroad.

+Elizabethtown offers several performing arts extracurriculars.
+The College's co-ed dance group, Emotion, is the College's largest club.
+There are three primary student-run a cappella groups—Melica (all-female), Phalanx (all-male), and Vocalign (co-ed)—that perform at campus events like the Tree-Lighting ceremony and annual showcases.
+Vocalign is the only coed a cappella group on campus and was established in 2007.